 TCM philosophy views our optimal health and well being as when our Qi is in balance.

-This is a philosophy and school of thought that can be similarly compared to other Eastern holistic belief systems such as The 7 Chakras and Nadi system.
+This is a philosophy and school of thought that can be similarly compared to other Eastern holistic belief systems such as those defined in The 7 Chakras and Nadi system.

 To impact our health in a positive way we need to develop, build up, store and conserve balanced Qi (life energy).